wbamberg/idl-reference/docs/nsITableEditor.md

   (If multiple cells were selected this is the first in the order they were selected)
 Assumes cell-selection model where each cell
 is in a separate range (selection parent node is table row)
-@param aCell     [OUT] Selected cell or null if ranges don't contain
-                 cell selections
-@param aRange    [OUT] Optional: if not null, return the selection range
-                    associated with the cell
-Returns the DOM cell element
-  (in C++: returns NS_EDITOR_ELEMENT_NOT_FOUND if an element is not found
-   passes NS_SUCCEEDED macro)

 #### Parameters ####